Data is the most valuable asset a company has. Your clients demand the best possible security, and your business depends on it.

 CMMC is meant to protect controlled federal contract information throughout the Defense Industrial Base.
 It applies mainly to contractors who work for the Department of Defense.

 CMMC Maturity Levels

 The CMMC is divided into five levels of maturity.
 Each maturity level focuses on a specific aspect and requires adopting several practices (171 in total).
 Specifically, the methods are dispersed throughout 17 domains of cybersecurity.
 Every domain satisfies many capabilities or objectives.

 How Is FedRAMP Certification Different?

 Just like CMMC, FedRAMP begins with evaluating the types of information that Cloud Service Providers keep, handle, and send.
-As mentioned, CMMC analyzes their maturity level.
+As mentioned, CMMC analyzes its maturity level.
 FedRAMP categorizes them into three impact categories.

-When the compromised data contains only personally identifiable information, the impact is low.
-A breach of confidentiality, integrity, or availability would have only a little negative effect on the agency.
+When compromised data contains only personally identifiable information, the impact is low.
+A breach of confidentiality, integrity, or availability would have only a minor negative effect on the agency.

 The loss of confidentiality, integrity, or availability would have significant negative consequences.
 This includes operational damage, financial loss, or non-physical individual harm.
 Overall, it would have a moderate impact on the organization.

 The severe impact is considered the risk of catastrophic negative effects on organizational operations, assets, or individuals.
 It occurs when the CSP frequently transmits, processes, and stores sensitive unclassified data.
 There’s a risk of catastrophic adverse effects on organizational operations, assets, or individuals.